 Conversely, NAD supplements might directly boost NAD+ levels in the blood, which could be more immediate.
 However, both approaches have their merits depending on your health goals.

-Keep in mind that in addition to your wellness goals, genetic factors, lifestyle, and individual health conditions could influence which supplement is right for you.
+Your wellness goals, genetic factors, lifestyle, and individual health conditions could influence whether NMN or NAD supplements are right for you.
 It would be best to get personalized advice from your healthcare professional to get a broader picture of how either could fit into your lifestyle.

 - NMN might be better if you gradually boost NAD+ levels over time and support long-term cellular health.